-Because of my gratitude to God for what He has done for me, I give my all to the people I serve through the Take Back Your Temple program.
+Because of our gratitude to God for what He has done for us, we give our all to the people we serve through the Take Back Your Temple program.

-After all, you and I have the best role model of all in Jesus.
+After all, we have the best role model of all in Jesus.
 He didn’t hold anything back from us.
 Neither should we hold anything back from Him.